ata-crtl/emp-/README.md

 **COMPLETE EMP BUILD**

   This is a low energy through hole electro magnetic pulse generator built for educational purposes.
   It uses inductive Kicback from a simple air core coil to generate broad band pulse that can glitch or reset unshielded digital circuits.
-Flip the top saftey , then  you hold down the trigger for 2 secends to fire max
+Flip the top saftey , then you hold down the trigger for 2 seconds to fire max.

 <img width="9923" height="7009" alt="Assembly 1 (7)" src="https://github.com/user-attachments/assets/4767b21f-ab5a-4b54-9f56-15532f4276c7" />